 Image source: Harvard Business Review

-To read more about the topic, and find out what companies can do to create strategies based on hypothesis, read this Harvard Business Review article here.
+To read more about the topic, and find out what can companies do to create a portfolio of innovation, read this Harvard Business Review article here.

 Share your thoughts about the article in the comments below.